+The lower layers in the UE indicates paging message contains voice service indication, non-voice service indication or no information on voice service indication.
+The MUSIM capable UE based on implementation may use this information to accept the paging, reject the paging or ignore the paging message.

+NOTE 2: No information is available on voice service indication when voice service is not determined by lower layers for e.g. when the network does not support paging indication for voice services.

 Upon reception of a paging indication, if the network supports the rejection of paging request and if a MUSIM capable UE decides not to accept the paging, the UE may initiate a service request procedure to reject the paging as specified in clause 5.6.1.1.